 Waterproof boots are a good idea though not really needed if you watch your step.

 Check with the park rangers before planning a snow or ice climb - when we were there in October, the rangers had closed the top of the mountain for a day due to a couple of inches of snow.
-The Abol Trail would be very slippery with only a little snow or ice.
-I've climbed other New England peaks in icy conditions using just crampons and poles, but I wouldn't want to try it on this trail: arrest could be a real problem.
+The old trail up the rockslide would be very slippery with only a little snow or ice.
+I've climbed other New England peaks in icy conditions using just crampons and poles, but I wouldn't want to try it on the rockslide: arrest could be a real problem.